ChilliCream/graphql-workshop/docs/5-adding-complex-filter-capabilities.md

 ![Filter Middleware Flow](images/20-middleware-flow.png)

+1. Add a reference to the NuGet package package `HotChocolate.Types.Filters` version `10.5.0`.
+   1. `dotnet add GraphQL package HotChocolate.Types.Filters --version 10.5.0`

+1. Add a reference to the NuGet package package `HotChocolate.Types.Sorting` version `10.5.0`.
+   1. `dotnet add GraphQL package HotChocolate.Types.Sorting --version 10.5.0`

-1. Head over to the `SessionQueries.cs` which is located in the `Sessions` directory.
+2. Head over to the `SessionQueries.cs` which is located in the `Sessions` directory.

-1. Replace the `GetSessions` resolver with the following code:
+3. Replace the `GetSessions` resolver with the following code:

    ```csharp
    [UseApplicationDbContext]